Ed Ahmad fumes as judge hands down two-year jail sentence

 “To me, it does not show full remorse.
 It does show someone who feels he’s ready to do what he needs to do, laws be damned, rules be damned.”

 While it wasn’t the probation sentence Ahmad, 50, was looking for, it also wasn’t the six- to seven-year term he could’ve received.
-Ahmad was a key witness in the 2015 trial against Sampson, which ended with obstruction of justice convictions but acquittals on other counts.
-And before Ahmad took the stand for at least half of the prosecution case, Ahmad wore wires and turned over evidence that helped the feds build the case against Sampson.
+Ahmad was a key witness in the 2015 trial against Sampson, which ended with obstruction-of-justice convictions but acquittals on other counts.
+And before Ahmad took the stand for at least half of the prosecution’s case, Ahmad wore wires and turned over evidence that helped the feds build the case against Sampson.
 Sampson is appealing his conviction.

 Prosecutors said Ahmad’s work earned him a shot at a sentence below federal recommendations.
 On Friday, Assistant U.S. Attorney Alexander Solomon told Irizarry that Ahmad’s cooperation was “impressive,” once he started talking.